 Suggestions

-Move the Base Image Quick Reference table and Dockerfile Best Practices into separate reference files (e.g., BASE_IMAGES.md, DOCKERFILE_PRACTICES.md) and link to them from the main skill.
+Extract the Base Image Quick Reference table, Common Scenarios, and Dockerfile Best Practices into separate referenced files (e.g., BASE_IMAGES.md, SCENARIOS.md, DOCKERFILE_PRACTICES.md) with one-line descriptions linking to each.

 | Dimension | Reasoning | Score |